mivaprofsrvcs/miva-api/readme.md

 This section covers library helper methods.

-### Troubleshooting Api Requests And Responses
+### Troubleshooting API Requests And Responses

-To aid in troubleshooting Api requests and responses, [PSR-7 Request](https://www.php-fig.org/psr/psr-7/) and [PSR-7 Response](https://www.php-fig.org/psr/psr-7/) objects can be obtained using the `getPreviousRequest` and `getPreviousResponse` methods respectively after an Api request has been issued:
+To aid in troubleshooting API requests and responses, [PSR-7 Request](https://www.php-fig.org/psr/psr-7/) and [PSR-7 Response](https://www.php-fig.org/psr/psr-7/) objects can be obtained using the `getPreviousRequest` and `getPreviousResponse` methods respectively after an API request has been issued:

 ```php
 // Add functions to request function list